 You can make a more exact correlation using the distinctive ieee_volname attribute.
 The value of this attribute on the AIX host is the same as the value of the Logical Drive ID on the FAStT subsystem.
-You can see the Logical Drive ID in the Change Mapping window of the SMclient, which is shown in Figure 9 on page 48.
+You can see the Logical Drive ID in the Change Mapping window of FAStT Storage Manager, which is shown in Figure 9.